Analysis: Will voters want a president who feels their pain? - KVIA

 Though he has held meetings during the pandemic with business executives, faith leaders and health care representatives, his most visible interactions in recent days have been with reporters at lengthy White House briefings.

-But those overtures are often quickly overshadowed by the president’s sparring with journalists, criticism of governors who say they can’t get the supplies their states need, and his often inaccurate claims about solutions on the horizon.
-It’s all punctuated by his social media posts, where he frequently touts the television ratings for the coronavirus briefings.
+But those overtures are often quickly overshadowed by the president’s sparring with journalists, criticism of governors who say they can’t get the supplies their states need and his often inaccurate claims about solutions on the horizon.
+It’s all punctuated by his social media posts, in which he frequently touts the television ratings for the coronavirus briefings.

 That approach might doom other politicians.
 But Trump has repeatedly upended political norms, casting aside the traditional expectations many Americans have for their president, even in the midst of a crisis.

-Note: EDITOR’S NOTE — Julie Pace has covered the White House and politics for the AP since 2007.
-Follow her at https://twitter.com/jpaceDC.